 1. Leupold VX-6HD 4-24x52mm Side Focus Riflescope

-Leupold built this scope as a long-range glass sight.
+Leupold built this great scope as a long-range glass sight.
 The power settings range from 4 through 24, with a 53mm objective lens.
-This means great light-gathering thereby functioning well in low light condition.
-There is also total control over the 1000 yard long-range shooting events.
+A 53mm objective lens means great light-gathering thereby functioning well in low light condition.
+There is also total control over the 1000 yard long range shooting events.
 You will even receive varmint and ultra-long-range shooting as well.
 This scope runs external open turrets side focus adjustments, and an illuminated MOA reticle (Fire Dot)

-As I have indicated in many other reviews covering the Leupold product line, the scopes are all American-built.
+As I have indicated in many other reviews covering the Leupold scope product line, the scopes are all American-built.
 They are covered for life, make use of glass set (no glued) lenses, and have high-end glass that will not let you down at long range.

 This scope is best utilized on a Model 700 Remington with a target grade stock (beaver tail for-end) or a full-size standard stocked long-range big game rifle (antelope).

-The scope is large.
-It needs heavy rings and bases, and as such is better as a static or slow stalking rifle than a fast carry system or walking rifle for varmint hunting.
+The optic is large.
+It needs heavy scope rings and scope base, and as such is better as a static or slow stalking rifle than a fast carry system or walking rifle for varmint hunting.
 The reticle type, in this case, is the Leupold CDS-ZL2 Duplex style.

 2. Vortex Optics Crossfire II Adjustable Objective, Second Focal Plane, 30mm Tube Riflescopes

-Here we have a rifle scope by Vortex that is much less expensive than the Leupold.
+Here we have a Remington 700 rifle scope by Vortex that is much less expensive than the Leupold.
 This scope carries turrets that are capped and open to zero the sight.
 It also works best with the standard Model 700, or a short action rifle.
-You can also set it up for longer-range varmints and general hunting.
+With the Vortex optics you can also set it up for longer-range varmints and general hunting.
 I shoot a Remington 700 rifle in .223 that is a heavy target rifle.
 Most of the time I shoot it from a bench.
-As such, I don’t require any heavy lifting when I take on prairie dogs, etc. This scope is a general utility model.
+As such, I don’t require any heavy lifting when I take on prairie dogs, etc. This scope is a general utility model .
 It is a good starter system or a standard working system when mounted on an eastern states-style whitetail rifle.